YvesGreijn/karmacracy-javascript-api/README.md

 A Javascript wrapper for Karmacracy API.
 You can check the [official documentation](http://karmacracy.com/sections/api/documentation/api-documentation-index.php)

-If you want to try the tool, here you are an [invitation](http://kcy.me/n6lp)
+If you want to try the tool, here is the invitation [invitation](http://kcy.me/n6lp)

 # Installation